-- 1. System to ensure that performance of duties by directors and employees complies with laws and regulations as well as the articles of incorporation - (1) Corporate Principle, Management Philosophy/Mission, Vision, and IK Values shall be established. - (2) Executive directors or executive officers shall be appointed as persons in charge of internal control and the Internal Control Committee shall be established. - (3) Executive directors or executive officers shall be appointed as persons in charge of compliance and the Compliance Committee shall be established. - (4) Executive directors or executive officers shall be appointed as persons in charge of internal audits and Internal Audit Office shall be established. - (5) Executive directors or executive officers shall be appointed as persons in charge of privacy and a system to ensure compliance with the Act on the Protection of Personal Information shall be established. - (6) An internal whistleblowing system shall be established, reports shall be received on incidents of violations of compliance, and a system to protect internal whistleblowers shall be established. - (7) A director who has discovered an incident of a violation of compliance shall report to the board of directors and the Audit and Supervisory Committee in an immediate manner. - (8) The Audit and Supervisory Committee, when it has recognized problems with the operation of compliance system or internal whistleblowing system, shall state opinions and request improvements. - (9) Matters relating to office regulations and disciplinary action shall be established in the rules of employment, and measures shall be taken to ensure the execution of duties by employees comply with laws and regulations and the articles of incorporation.

-2. System to store and manage information on performance of duties by directors of the Company
+- The Company sets forth the following basic policy on development and improvement of the internal control system based on the Companies Act and the Ordinance for Enforcement of the Companies Act. - 1.
+System to ensure that performance of duties by directors and employees complies with laws and regulations as well as the articles of incorporation - (1) Corporate Principle, Management Philosophy/Mission, Vision, and IK Values shall be established. - (2) Executive directors or executive officers shall be appointed as persons in charge of internal control and the Internal Control Committee shall be established - (3) Executive directors or executive officers shall be appointed as persons in charge of compliance and the Compliance Committee shall be established. - (4) Executive directors or executive officers shall be appointed as persons in charge of internal audits and Internal Audit Office shall be established. - (5) Executive directors or executive officers shall be appointed as persons in charge of privacy and a system to ensure compliance with the Act on the Protection of Personal Information shall be established. - (6) An internal whistleblowing system shall be established, reports shall be received on incidents of violations of compliance, and a system to protect internal whistleblowers shall be established. - A director who has discovered an incident of a violation of compliance shall report to the board of directors and the Audit and (7)Supervisory Committee in an immediate manner. - (8) The Audit and Supervisory Committee, when it has recognized problems with the operation of compliance system or internal whistleblowing system, shall state opinions and request improvements. - (9) Matters relating to office regulations and disciplinary action shall be established in the rules of employment, and measures shall be taken to ensure the execution of duties by employees comply with laws and regulations and the articles of incorporation. - 2.
+System to store and manage information on performance of duties by directors of the Company